andela-jwan/rails_testing_with_capybara/README.md

     ```Bash
     Vendors the vendors index page can show all of the vendors
       Failure/Error: visit vendors_path
       NameError:
         undefined local variable or method `vendors_path' for #<RSpec::ExampleGroups::Vendors:0x007fabddbbcb60>
      # ./spec/features/vendors_spec.rb:9:in `block (2 levels) in <top (required)>'
     ```

-    So now let's follow our error message and create the path variable vendors_path.
+    So now let's follow our error message and create the path variable vendors_path in our config/routes.rb file.
+All of our routes should be defined here.

     ```rubyonrails
+    Rails.application.routes.draw do
       get '/vendors', to: 'vendors#index', as: 'vendors'
+    end
     ```

     This above code means that anytime we visit the /vendors url, the controller action that will be hit will be vendors#index and the name of this path is vendors_path.
 The as: option tells us we can refer to this path internally with vendors_path which when called, will hit vendors#index in the controller.